 Pear trees do best in full sun.
 You can get away with planting your tree in partial sun but expect it to produce fewer pears.
 Avoid planting in partial sun if you live in an area with high humidity.
 Regardless of where you live, plant pear trees in an area with fertile, well-draining soil.

 If you live in a humid climate, select blight-resistant cultivars.
 Pear trees need good air circulation to resist high moisture levels and disease, but it can be hard to control humidity levels in humidity-prone regions.

 When dealing with young trees, watering deeply during dry weather ensures the roots have a chance to become established.
 Weekly watering is usually needed for young plants.
-Mulch can help conserve water for thirsty saplings.
+A 2- to 3-inch layer of mulch can help conserve water for thirsty saplings.
 Just be sure not to put too thick of a layer, which can suffocate the root system.
 The soil around the base the trees should be moist but not soggy.
 Once established, an inch of water a week is enough — rainfall included.
 Watering is particularly important when young pear trees are flowering or fruiting.